Single board computer kit with Z80 CPU, 32k RAM and BASIC on boardDesigned by RFC2795 Ltd in United Kingdom

 The original RC2014 has been very popular with the homebrew computer crowd, but the modular nature of it does dictate a lot of soldering, an inefficient use of logic chips and a relatively large footprint.
 The RC2014 Mini requires only 45% as much soldering, has 3 less ICs and takes up 55% of the RC2014 footprint

-The RC2014 Mini, the Full Monty Modular RC2014 and the individual modules will effectively give you the same computer at the end of the day.
+The RC2014 Mini, the Modular RC2014 Classic II and the individual modules will effectively give you the same computer at the end of the day.
 So, which one is best for you?
 The advantages of the RC2014 Mini are listed above, however, you should be aware that the Mini is not as flexible as the modular approach.

-For example, if you wish to run at a different clock speed, or upgrade the RAM, then this can be done simply by changing a module on the Full Monty kit.
+For example, if you wish to run at a different clock speed, or upgrade the RAM, then this can be done simply by changing a module on the Classic II.

 The backplane and individual module approach has worked out better for people that want to design their own computer based loosely around the RC2014 framework, but with a different CPU for example.